Finance, Accounting & Engineering Economics for Energy Engineers

 - Maintenance Engineers and Maintenance Managers Engineers and Architects who do not possess current working knowledge of electrical engineering.

-- Facility Managers, Engineering Managers, Program/Project Managers and other executives or leaders who feel a lack of adequate electrical knowledge to hold meaningful discussions and to make informed decisions with interacting with their electrical subordinates or colleagues
+- Facility Managers, Engineering Managers, Program/Project Managers and other executives or leaders who feel a lack of adequate electrical knowledge to hold meaningful discussions and make informed decisions by interacting with their electrical subordinates or colleagues

 Almost all of EPIC's courses offer :